Paper Plate Owl Craft For Kids [Free Template]

 Animal Crafts For Kids

-Try adding in some more of these great animal crafts for kids:
+Try adding in some more of these great animal ideas for kids:

-Skunk Paper Bag Puppet – Fun for pretend play?
+Skunk Paper Bag Puppet โ Fun for pretend play?
 You bet!
-This skunk puppet is not only easy and inexpensive to make, but it’s also bound to get plenty of giggles.
+This skunk puppet is not only easy and inexpensive to make, but itโs also bound to get plenty of giggles.
 Simply grab a brown paper lunch bag, some paper, and some glue.
+Kids can also add some googly eyes, pipe cleaners, or any other embellishments they want!

-Owl Popsicle Stick Craft – This cute little owl is perfect for fall or anytime you want to add a woodland touch to your crafting.
-And the best part is, there’s a free template to go with it!
-Just grab some popsicle sticks, glue, and paint, and your little ones will be crafting up a storm in no time.
+Owl Popsicle Stick Craft โ This cool owl is perfect for the fall season or anytime you want to add a woodland touch to your childโs day.
+And the best part is, thereโs a free template to go with it!
+Just grab some popsicle sticks, glue, and paint, and your little ones will be creating their own versions in no time.

-Paper Plate Fox Craft – This fox craft is perfect for kids who love to be creative.
-They can cut, paint, and glue to their heart’s content.
-And when they’re finished, they’ll have a cute little fox to show off to their friends.
+Paper Plate Fox Craft โ This vibrant fox is perfect for kids who love to be creative.
+They can cut, paint, and glue to their heartโs content.
+And when theyโre finished, theyโll have a cute little fox to show off to their friends.

 Animal Activities For Kids